Rahul Gandhi on visit to South Korea, meets country's PM

 "As a part of an official delegation, I today met with the PM of the Republic of Korea, His Excellency, Lee Nak-yon and other officials, in Seoul," he tweeted.
 "We discussed a wide range of issues, including the current political & economic situation in our respective countries," he said.

-He also shared his pictures with the South Korean prime minister in which Chairman of the Indian Overseas Congress Sam Pitroda is also seen.
-Party sources said Gandhi and Pitroda are part of a Congress delegation visiting South Korea.
+He also shared his pictures with the South Korean prime minister in which Congress leader Sam Pitroda is also seen.
+Sources said Gandhi is on a state visit to South Korea on their invitation and he will return in a few days.

-The delegation has been invited by the Korean Foundation, a not-for-profit public policy organisation supported by the Korean government, they said.
-The Congress delegation is also scheduled to meet business leaders of Hyundai, Samsung and government industry bodies.

-The delegation's objective is to help strengthen ties between the two countries, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)